Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 According to the Bureau of Labor Statistics (BLS), all three rehab therapy professions have an excellent employment outlook.

-Employment of SLPs is projected to grow 18 percent between 2016 to 2026, With baby boomers continuing to age, there will be increased need for SLPs to treat speech and language impairments caused by strokes and age-related brain injuries.
+Employment of SLPs is projected to grow 15% from 2024 to 2034, which again, is much faster than the average for all occupations.
+With baby boomers continuing to age, there will be an increased need for SLPs to treat speech and language impairments caused by strokes and age-related brain injuries.

 The history of OT, PT, and SLP